Home

 Patellar tendonitis is a condition that can be extremely painful and can sideline runners for extended periods.
 This doesn’t need to happen to you.

-The best way to treat load-related patellar tendonitis is with a progressive rehab plan that allows your injury to settle (with relative rest), then gradually helps your tendon build strength.
+The most effective way to treat patellar tendonitis is with a progressive rehab plan that allows your injury to settle (with relative rest), then gradually helps your tendon build strength.

 Kim Van Deventer